oltree/online-cinema-frontend/README.md

 - **Tailwind CSS:** A CSS framework that provides a set of ready-to-use styles and utilities for rapid interface development.
 - **PostCSS:** A tool for transforming CSS using plugins.

-## Available Scripts

-- **npm run dev:** Runs the application in development mode.
-Open http://localhost:3000 to view it in your browser.
-The page will reload when you make changes.
-You may also see any lint errors in the console.
-- **npm run build:** Builds the application for production into the build folder.
-It properly bundles React in production mode and optimizes the build for the best performance.
-- **npm start:** Runs the application in production mode.
-Open http://localhost:3000 to view it in your browser.
-- **npm run lint:** Runs the linter to check the project for any lint errors.
-You will see any lint errors in the console.

 ## Contact

 For any inquiries or support, please contact Oleg Melekh at oleg.melekh.frontend@gmail.com.